lukastk/PyRossGeo/README.md

 ![Imagel](docs/figs/banner.jpg)

+**Public event announcement:**

+We have two lecture-demonstration events coming up:

+- **Introduction to *PyRoss* for Bayesian inference and latent variable estimation** - 11-12 AM on Friday (15 May)
+- **Introduction to *PyRossGeo* for spatial epidemiological simulations** - 11-12 AM  Monday (18 May)

+Both meetings will be using Google Meet, in the following room: https://meet.google.com/amv-qevr-fj

 ## About

 [PyRossGeo](https://github.com/lukastk/PyRossGeo) is a numerical library for spatially resolved mathematical modelling of infectious diseases.
 The library has a Python interface, but is coded in C using *Cython*.
 See below for more details on the model.